Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 Grass clippings contain some nitrogen, potassium, and phosphorus.

 To use grass clippings as fertilizer, place them in a bucket of water and allow them to steep for a few days.
-Afterward, strain and use the solution to water your plants.
+Afterward, strain the solution and use it to water your plants.

 22. Ag Lime